uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 The job get the list of candidates from the Hub Database including the user and connection paramaters to the reporting databases of the peripheral Uyuni Servers.
+To identify "Uyuni Severs" in the Hub Database, we need to add an entitlement to the registered system.
+We will identify a "Uyuni Server" during the onboarding process on the basis of the installed products.
+This detection should be easy changable as we might need a different mechanism in future when we containerize the Server.

 The reporting DB does not use own ID columns with own sequences.
 To keep things simple we will remove all rows for the Uyuni Server identified by its `mgm_id` and insert all which we get new from the it.
+The job takes care to replace the `mgm_id` comming from the server("1") with the real ID it has in the Hub Database.

 In case we see performance problems we need to re-think this approach and need to implement a more inteligent mechanism.